Skip to main content

 Easton pastor detained by ICE shares his story

-EASTON, Md. - For the first time, Easton pastor Daniel Fuentes Espinal is speaking publicly about his recent detention by U.S. Immigration and Customs Enforcement, an experience he says tested his faith and separated him from his family for weeks.
+EASTON, Md. - For the first time, Easton pastor Daniel Fuentes Espinal is speaking out about his recent detention by U.S. Immigration and Customs Enforcement, an experience he says tested his faith and separated him from his family for weeks.

 "I handed him my license," Fuentes Espina recalled.
 "Then he asked if I could please step out of my vehicle.
 He said, 'Are you here legally or illegally in this country?
 And I told him, 'Well, I can't answer that question because my attorney isn't with me."